 Another structural impediment in the Bonneville system is that these avoided costs do not flow back to Bonneville.
-Since the current EEI program expenses efficiency funding through Tier 1 rates, the value from efficiency for Tier 2 utilities does not reduce Bonneville's Tier 1 costs.
+Since the current energy efficiency program expenses efficiency funding through Tier 1 rates, the value from efficiency for utilities that purchase Tier 2 power does not reduce Bonneville's Tier 1 costs.
 As such, efficiency has the potential to look like a cost center that simply raises Bonneville Tier 1 rates relative to other wholesale supply options.